Niyo Global

 Who Should Get Niyo Global

 Niyo Global is the strongest choice for three specific user profiles.
 Profile 1 — The first-time international traveler: If you are going abroad for the first time and want everything in one app — card, insurance, eSIM, flight bookings, visa help — Niyo eliminates the complexity of managing 5-6 different services.
 The app walks you through pre-trip preparation and provides real-time spending tracking in local currency and INR.
 The 7% savings interest means your travel fund grows while you plan.
 Profile 2 — The annual vacationer spending ₹1-5 lakh per trip: At 0.5-1.5% effective cost, Niyo saves ₹5,000-15,000 per trip compared to a standard bank card.
 The bundled insurance and eSIM add another ₹2,000-5,000 in value.
 For one or two trips per year, Niyo offers the best combination of cost savings and convenience.
 Profile 3 — The savings-focused user: If you maintain a significant savings balance (₹2-5 lakh) and want maximum interest while also having a travel card ready, Niyo's 7% savings rate earns ₹14,000-35,000 per year — ₹6,000-20,000 more than a standard SBI or HDFC savings account.
 The travel card is a bonus on top of genuinely superior savings returns.
-Niyo is NOT the best choice for: users who want the absolute cheapest exchange rate on large amounts (Wise is cheaper for amounts above ₹50,000), credit card users who want purchase protection and a credit period (Scapia is better), or users who need free ATM withdrawals (INDIE by IndusInd is better).
+Niyo is NOT the best choice for: users who want the absolute cheapest exchange rate on large amounts (Wise is cheaper for amounts above ₹50,000), credit card users who want purchase protection and a credit period (Scapia is better), or users who need affordable ATM withdrawals (INDIE by IndusInd offers free ATM withdrawals).
 But for the all-in-one travel ecosystem, Niyo is unmatched in India as of March 2026.

 Pros & Cons